-The project team for the Wisconsin Coastal Atlas includes staff from the University of Wisconsin Sea Grant Institute, the Land Information and Computer Graphics Facility, the Wisconsin State Cartographer's Office, the Robinson Map Library, the UW Cartography Lab, the Space Science and Engineering Center, the Environmental Fluid Mechanics and Coastal Sustainability Lab, and the Department of Urban and Regional Planning at UW-Madison.
+The project team for the Wisconsin Coastal Atlas includes staff from the University of Wisconsin Sea Grant Institute, the Land Information and Computer Graphics Facility, the Wisconsin State Cartographer's Office, the Robinson Map Library, the UW Cartography Lab, the Space Science and Engineering Center, the Environmental Fluid Mechanics and Coastal Sustainability Lab, and the Department of Planning and Landscape Architecture at UW-Madison.
 Design of the atlas is based on the successful Oregon Coastal Atlas and advanced through collaboration with the Oregon Coastal Management Program, Oregon State University and the International Coastal Atlas Network.
 Development of the Wisconsin Coastal Atlas began in February 2010 with funding from the University of Wisconsin Sea Grant College Program.